uperl/Alt-ExtUtils-PkgConfig-PLICEASE/README.md

 the environment variable `PERL_ALT_INSTALL` to `OVERWRITE`.
 For further rationale and details on this and other "Alternative" implementation modules see [Alt](https://metacpan.org/pod/Alt).

+Here are some differences between my version and the original:

+- no forking

+    Because this implementation uses a library instead of a program to query the `.pc` file database, this version does not need to use `fork` or `system`.

+- no `AUTOLOAD`

+    This version doesn't use `AUTOLOAD`.
+As a result, dashed versions of the methods (`cflags-only-I`) are not supported.
+    You must use the underscore methods (`cflags_only_I`).
+As the dashed versions were probably unintentional that is probably okay.

 # SEE ALSO

 - [Alt](https://metacpan.org/pod/Alt)